lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 - `OwnerAddress` - (Optional) The account address initiating the transaction.
 Defaults to the logged-in account's address.
 - `first_token_id`, `first_token_balance` - The ID and amount of the first token.
 - `second_token_id`, `second_token_balance` - The ID and amount of the second token.
-    > The ID is the ID of an already issued TRC-10 token.
+    > The ID is the ID of an already issued LRC-10 token.
-    > If it's TRX, the ID is "_".
+    > If it's LIND, the ID is "_".
     > The amount must be greater than 0 and less than 1,000,000,000,000,000.

 Example:

 ```
 > exchangeCreate 1000001 10000 _ 10000
-> Create a trading pair of ID 1000001 and TRX, with a quantity of 10,000 for both.
+> Create a trading pair of ID 1000001 and LIND, with a quantity of 10,000 for both.
 ```

 #### Get Exchange Information by ID